 It is always important to check what is there on your plate – quality as well as quantity.
 Portion control is not only a good practice to lose weight, but it also reduces excessive energy intake (4).
 Cut the portions in half and ensure you are choosing smaller portions.

 A study conducted at The Pennsylvania State University shows the link between large portions and obesity.
-It also says that for weight management, you can eat larger portions of low-energy-dense foods (5).
+It also says that for weight management, you can eat larger portions of low-energy-dense foodsi XFoods that are rich in water and fiber and low in fat and calories such as vegetables, whole grains, and fruits.
+(5).

 Lisa Tanker Potts Use portion control.
 This helps you control calories.
 When you practice portion control, you no more would be tempted to overeat or binge.
 This ultimately reduces your calorie intake and aids in weight loss.

 4. Don’t Eat In Front Of The Television

 Merging television time with your dining time can lead to mindless eating.
 You tend to focus on what is happening on the television screen and become unaware of what is going on inside your mouth and stomach.
 Ultimately, you end up overeating.